OSHA Safety Violations Endanger Ohio Workers

 - Prinz Grain & Feed was cited after a grain bin collapsed, engulfing and killing a worker.
 OSHA found that Prinz Grain & Feed failed to train workers in confined space entry, or warn of grain handling hazards.

 - BWAY Corp., a manufacturer of rigid metal, plastic and hybrid containers, was investigated for four separate reports of employee injuries prompted by inadequate machine safety procedures.
 Three workers suffered amputations and another worker suffered two broken bones when machinery crushed his hand.

-If you or a loved one has suffered a workplace accident injury, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered a workplace accident injury, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.